Codename: Kids Next Door – Operation: V.I.D.E.O.G.A.M.E.: Plot

 The KND begin to take off after they have checked the villains.
-With everyone accounted for, they blast off to the moon in the C.O.O.L.B.U.S., only to be greeted the DCFDTL's Mega-Mansion.

-But no sooner have the KND defeated them, the DCFDTL's Mega-Mansion sends out a beam which merges the villains into a giant monster dubbed the Amalgamation.
-In a desperate act, Sector V and Numbuh 86 activate the T.R.E.E.H.E.M.O.T.H.
-After the Amalgamation is defeated, an explosion destroys the creature and sends the villains flying.
+With everyone accounted for, they blast off to the moon in the C.O.O.L.B.U.S., only to be greeted by the DCFDTL's Mega-Mansion, which sends out a beam that merges the villains into a giant monster.
+In a desperate act, Sector V and Numbuh 86 activate the T.R.E.E.H.E.M.O.T.H. and defeat the monster.
 Later at the Moon Base, Sector V is given celebratory medals by Numbuh 86.
 Immediately after this, the adventure is revealed to just be a game Sector V was playing.
 Numbuh 1 reminds the team they need to be ready for anything.
 As he says this, the Toilenator arrives at the Treehouse just like in the beginning, suggesting the events in the game are going to repeat themselves in reality.

 Reception

-The game received generally mixed ratings, with the Gamecube and Xbox versions having overall better reception than the PS2 version.
+Operation: V.I.D.E.O.G.A.M.E. received generally mixed ratings, with the GameCube and Xbox versions having overall better reception than the PS2 version.
 IGN rated it poorly, 4.0 out of 10, criticizing its bad camera angles and unreliable controls.